-In 1976 fourteen acres of property were purchased at the corner of Curtner Avenue and Canoas Garden Road.
-In Fact, a groundbreaking ceremony was held in faith before the ownership papers were finalized.
+In 1976 fourteen acres of property was purchased at the corner of Curtner Avenue and Canoas Garden Road.
+In fact, a groundbreaking ceremony was held in faith before the ownership papers were finalized.

 The road that led to the completion of this dream was long and hard.
 At one point the construction ceased for nine months.
 The façade of the building was nothing but black tar paper.
 Weeds grew up around the frame structure; motorcyclists used the main floor as a race track.
 Peers and public alike referred to the doomed structures as Foreman’s Folly!
 But, as Pastor Foreman preaches: